RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

 For these reasons, you should seriously consider where your images are pulled from to avoid failures caused by rate limiting.
-The easiest solution is to push the required images to a private repository under your control.
+The easiest solution is to push the required images to a private registry under your control.

 ## Managing image sources